Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 Identify your strengths and weaknesses across all selective test components

-Access ResourceNSW Selective Test Components Guide
+NSW Selective Test Components Guide

-Understand every section of the NSW Selective test — Reading, Maths, Thinking Skills, and Writing
+Understand every section of the NSW Selective test: Reading, Maths, Thinking Skills and Writing

-Expert strategies for the full Thinking Skills component, including logical deduction and verbal reasoning
+Strategies for the full Thinking Skills component, including logical deduction and verbal reasoning

 Related Reading: